-Chobe Water Villas is situated in the 150 km² Namibian Kasika Conservancy directly on the banks of the Chobe River and opposite the renowned Chobe National Park and the Safari Town of Kasane, in Botswana.
+Chobe Water Villas in Namibia, is situated in the 150 km² Namibian Kasika Conservancy directly on the banks of the Chobe River and opposite the renowned Chobe National Park and the Safari Town of Kasane, in Botswana.
 This location affords unobstructed views into the National Park and over the world-renowned Sedudu Island.

 This Island boasts the greatest density of wildlife of any river system in the world and includes elephant, lion, buffalo, hippo, crocodile and up to 18 species of antelope and 460 bird species.
 A paradise 50,000 elephants call home and two mighty African rivers meet.This spectacular location ensures that this exciting view into untamed Africa is available from the lodge and every one of its 16 exclusive water villas.

 Nestling in the gardens and flowing seamlessly from the main lodge building is Chobe water villas’ spectacular infinity pool and relaxing pool deck with its amazing and unobstructed views of the Chobe River, Sedudu Island and Chobe National Park.
 It features an intimate 36 seat restaurant, serving breakfast, lunch and dinner, a cozy cocktail bar & lounge as well as the private library lounge with its complimentary all day tea & coffee butler station.